Opening a New Business Account

 The first step in opening an account at Peninsula Credit Union is to establish your business as a credit union member with an initial deposit of $5.00 which will remain in your business account as long as you are a member.

-When you are ready to open a business account we require documents showing the legal existence of the your business entity through the Washington State’s Department of Licensing (DOL), Department of Revenue (DOR) and/or Secretary of State Corporations Division to verify the validity of a your Washington State business.
+When you are ready to open a business account we require documents showing the legal existence of your business entity through Washington State’s Department of Licensing (DOL), Department of Revenue (DOR) and/or Secretary of State Corporations Division to verify the validity of a your Washington State business.
 Your business must be registered with one or more of these Washington State agencies and be reporting as “Open” according to the DOR or “Active” according to the Corporations Division at account opening.

 In general, the documentation found online at the DOL, is sufficient to establish a business account.
 In certain cases, where there is incomplete or insufficient information from the DOL, other documentation may be requested prior to opening the account, such as: